 - Implement critical Policy changes with input from stakeholders;

-- Specify additional requirements for accreditation beyond ISO/IEC 17025 such as personnel qualifications, quality system requirements, program-specific technical requirements, and proficiency testing requirements as outlined in AIHA-LAP, LLC Policies;
+- Specify additional requirements for accreditation beyond ISO/IEC 17025 such as personnel qualifications, quality system requirements, program-specific technical requirements, and proficiency testing requirements as outlined in AIHA LAP Policies;

-- Grant, suspend, deny or withdraw accreditation based on AIHA-LAP, LLC Policies;
+- Grant, suspend, deny or withdraw accreditation based on AIHA LAP Policies;

 - Appoint volunteers using criteria outlined in its governance document;

 - Improve its efficiency and effectiveness for its laboratories, volunteers, contractors, and staff through organizational restructuring and process improvement initiatives;

 - Identify and selectively pursue opportunities for partnerships, liaisons, and coalitions with interested parties on public policy issues of mutual interest and with clearly identified outcomes